elephantscale/es-training-new/kafka/slides/Kafka-Metrics.md

 ## Metrics Library: Meters

- * A meter measures the rate of events over time.(e.g., “requests per second”).
+ * A meter measures the rate of events over time.(e.g., "requests per second").

  * In addition to the mean rate, meters also track 1-, 5-, and 15-minute moving averages.